 If a customer pays consideration, or the Group has a right to an amount of consideration that is unconditional (that is, a receivable), before the Group transfers a good or service to the customer, the Group shall present the contract as a contract liability when the payment is made or the payment is due (whichever is earlier).
 A contract liability is the Group's obligation to transfer goods or services to a customer for which it has received consideration (or an amount of consideration is due) from the customer.
 Receipts in advance and deferred revenue relate to unsatisfied performance obligations at the end of the period and primarily consist of fees received from advertisers.
 Due to the generally short-term duration of the contracts, the majority of the performance obligations are satisfied in the following reporting period.
 Contract liability is presented as advances from customers in the balance sheet.
-Revenue recognized for the year ended December 31, 2018 that was included in the contract liability balance at the beginning of the period was RMB47.7 million (US\$6.9 million).
+Revenues recognized for the years ended December 31, 2018 and 2019 that were included in the contract liability balance at the beginning of the period were RMB47.7 million and RMB44.7 million (US\$6.4 million), respectively.